quanteda/quanteda.org/content/projects.md

         <i class="icon-bg-light icon-circled fa fa-book icon-3x active"></i>
         <h4>readtext</h4>
         </a>
-        <p><strong>readtext</strong> is a one-function package that reads files containing text, along with any associated document-level metadata.</p>
+        <p><strong>readtext</strong> is a one-function R package that reads and converts files containing text from a variety of input formats.</p>
       </div>
     </div>
   </div>